espressomd/espresso/doc/sphinx/inter.rst

 :py:attr:`espressomd.particle_data.ParticleHandle.q`.

 This example shows the general usage of an electrostatic method ``<SOLVER>``.
-All of them need the bjerrum length and a set of other required paramters.
+All of them need the Bjerrum length and a set of other required parameters.
 First, an instance of the solver is created and only after adding it to the actors list, it is activated.
 Internally the method calls a tuning routine on activation to achieve the given accuracy::